cnizzardini/cakephp-docker/README.md

 ## Installation

-After cloning this repository run:
+Fork and clone this repository then:

 ```console
 make init